theislab/cellrank_reproducibility_preprint/README.md

 # cellrank_reproducibility
-Code to reproduce results from the CellRank manuscript
+Code to reproduce results from the CellRank manuscript.
+Please find the main CellRank website at [cellrank.org](https://cellrank.org).

 ## Usage guidelines
 See the wiki pages.